The Maryville Forum: History

 The newspaper traces its roots to the Nodaway Democrat published in 1869 by future Missouri Governor Albert P. Morehouse.
 Morehouse 1865 published the Maryville Gazette which was just a list of taxes due.
 In 1869 he launched a more ambitious newspaper.

 In the early 1900s William C. Van Cleve, publisher of the Moberly Monitor-Index, merged the Democrat with the Nodaway Forum which had been established on October 24, 1901 by future Congressman Charles J. Colden and the paper was called the Maryville Democrat-Forum.

 In 1929 Oscar S. Stauffer bought the paper and changed the name to the Maryville Daily Forum.
 Marion W. Stauffer (no relation to Oscar) was the paper's publisher from 1929 until 1966.
 The Forum was one of Stauffer's first acquisitions in the Stauffer Communications empire that would eventually cover 11 states.

+In 1986 Stauffer sold the paper to Phillips Media of Berryville, Arkansas.

 The paper's other owners have included Morris Communications (which in turn sold it to GateHouse).

 Phil Cobb bought the newspaper from Gatehouse in 2013.
 In 2017 he converted it to a weekly newspaper coming out on Thursdays.
 Cobb had worked at the Forum for Gatehouse but left 2012 to form a competing newspaper to keep local advertising in the community rather than going to the corporate parent.

 In June 2021 Ken and Traci Garner purchased the paper from Cobb keeping it locally owned.

 The paper's office from 1941 to 1971 was just off the Nodaway County Square at 414 North Main.
 In 1971 they moved to a location on South Main.
 On August 31, 2011, the wall of the original North Main building (which had been taken over by a bar called The Pub) collapsed.

 Currently the newspaper office is located at 111 E. Jenkins St. in Maryville, Missouri.